In this article

 An Example of a Receipt

-Given below is an example of how a sales receipt should be.
+Given below is an example of how a sales receipt should be structured to ensure it is audit-proof.

 Example of a receipt